Table of contents

 Good morning Yogis!
 Today is Pranayama Day!

-A Pranayama Day in our special meditation month, so today we will cover a meditative Pranayama practice – Nadi Shodhana (NAH-dee show-DAH-nuh).
+Since it is a Pranayama Day in our special meditation month, so today we will cover a meditative Pranayama practice – Nadi Shodhana (NAH-dee show-DAH-nuh).
 This literally translates as “channel-clearing” but we frequently use a more descriptive translation of alternate-nostril breathing.
 This technique is meant to clear the body’s energy channels, and I find it is super cleansing for the entire respiratory system – you may want to keep some tissues handy for this technique, and do not perform if you have a stuffy nose!
 This is an advanced Pranayama technique.. if you are a new Yogi you may want to try the Three-Part Yogic Breath or Retained Breath.

 Today’s Daily Yogi Practice is Nadi Shodhana or Channel Clearing, a Pranayama Practice.
 Most of us have tried diaphragmatic breathing, which is part one of this alternate-nostril breath.
 We recommend trying this breath technique during meditation!
 This is also a great calming technique for anxiety.